 Satisfying "All" or "Any" Conditional Statements

 When you set up multiple conditional statements for a case, you can decide whether the case gets executed when all the statements evaluate to true or when just any one statement evaluates to true.
-You can control this in the dropdown at the top-right of the Condition Builder.

 Events With Multiple Conditional Cases (IF and ELSE)